Types of Deeds in California: Which One Do You Need?

 Legal Considerations

-For family transfers, a quitclaim deed or gift deed may be sufficient, but they offer no guarantees.
+Different deeds offer varying levels of protection.
+For family transfers, a quitclaim deed or gift deed may be sufficient, though they provide no guarantees regarding the property’s title.

 Financial Considerations